 What are the risks and potential complications of urinary incontinence surgery?

-As with all surgeries, urinary incontinence surgery involves risks and possible complications.
+As with all surgeries, female urinary incontinence surgery involves risks and possible complications.
 Complications may become serious and life threatening in some cases.
 Complications can develop during surgery or recovery.

 General risks of surgery